-- 3. The useful energy generated from the utilization of waste energy carried in the WECM stream(s) for a project activity may be one or a combination of the below an energy source for:
+- 9. The useful energy generated from the utilization of waste energy carried in the WECM stream(s) for a project activity may be one or a combination of the below:

 - (a) Generation of electricity;

 - (b) Cogeneration;

 - (c) Direct use as process heat source in as unit process/chemical reactor;

 - (d) Generation of heat in element process;

 - (e) Generation of mechanical energy; or

 - (f) Supply of heat of reaction with or without process heating.

-- 4. In the absence of the project activity, the following situations for the WECM stream(s) would occur: - (a) WECM would not be recovered and therefore would be flared, released to atmosphere, or remain unutilized (e.g. flared or released to the atmosphere) in the absence of the project activity at the existing or Greenfield project WEG facility; or - (b) WECM would be partially recovered and/or recovered in less efficient equipment of recipient facility, and the unrecovered portion of WECM stream would be flared, vented or remained unutilised at the existing or Greenfield project WEG facility.
-In this case, the type of useful energy produced from this WECM by the project activity shall be the same type of useful energy that is produced in the absence of project activity implementation using partially recovered WECM and/or less efficient use of WECM (e.g. if the WECM is partially used to produce electricity in the absence of project activity then the methodology is only applicable if the WECM is recovered in the project to produce electricity). - 5.
-This methodology applies to the following two categories of project activities: - (a) Category 1: Project activities that involve recovery of WECM as per situation in paragraph 4(a) above; and - (b) Category 2: Project activities that involve enhanced/improved energy recovery of the WECM as compared to the baseline scenario as per situation in paragraph 4(b) above. - 6.
-Project activities under category 2 would include improving the WECM recovery that may: (i) capture and utilise a larger quantity of WECM stream as compared to the historical situation in an existing WEG facility, or capture and utilise a larger quantity of WECM stream as compared to a "reference waste energy generating facility" for a Greenfield facility; and/or (ii) apply more better energy efficient equipment to replace/modify/expand2 waste energy recovery equipment in an existing recipient facility, or implement a more better energy efficient equipment than the "reference waste energy generation facility" for a Greenfield facility. - 7.
-The methodology is applicable under the following conditions: - (a) Regulations do not require the project WEG facility to recover and/or utilize the waste energy prior to the implementation of the project activity; - (b) For project activities which recover waste pressure, the methodology is applicable where waste pressure is used to generate electricity only and the electricity generated from waste pressure is measurable; - (c) The methodology is applicable to both Greenfield and existing waste energy generation facilities.
-If the production capacity of the project WEG facility is expanded as a result of the project activity, the added production capacity shall must be treated as a Greenfield facility;3
+- 10. In the absence of the project activity, the following situations for the WECM stream(s) would occur: - (a) WECM would not be recovered1 and therefore would remain unutilized (e.g. flared or released to the atmosphere) at the existing or Greenfield WEG facility; or - (b) WECM would be partially recovered and/or recovered in less efficient equipment of recipient facility, and the unrecovered portion of WECM stream would remained unutilised at the existing or Greenfield WEG facility.
+In this case, the type of useful energy produced from this WECM by the project activity shall be the same type of useful energy that is produced in the absence of project activity implementation using partially recovered WECM and/or less efficient use of WECM (e.g. if the WECM is partially used to produce electricity in the absence of project activity then the methodology is only applicable if the WECM is recovered in the project to produce electricity). - 11.
+This methodology applies to the following two categories of project activities: - (a) Category 1: Project activities that involve recovery of WECM as per situation in paragraph 4(a) above; and - (b) Category 2: Project activities that involve enhanced/improved energy recovery of the WECM as compared to the baseline scenario as per situation in paragraph 4(b) above. - 12.
+Project activities under category 2 would include improving the WECM recovery that may: (i) capture and utilise a larger quantity of WECM stream as compared to the historical situation in an existing WEG facility, or capture and utilise a larger quantity of WECM stream as compared to a "reference waste energy generating facility" for a Greenfield facility; and/or (ii) apply better energy efficient equipment to replace/modify/expand2 waste energy recovery equipment in an existing recipient facility, or implement a better energy efficient equipment than the "reference energy generation facility" for a Greenfield facility. - 13.
+The methodology is applicable under the following conditions: - (a) Regulations do not require the WEG facility to recover and/or utilize the waste energy prior to the implementation of the project activity; - (b) For project activities which recover waste pressure, the methodology is applicable where waste pressure is used to generate electricity only and the electricity generated from waste pressure is measurable;